 As Sportsnet's Elliotte Friedman noted earlier this week, the Sharks' lack of a first-round pick in the next two drafts "[limits] what they can do" at the deadline.
 Friedman figured trade values for players like Simmonds and Zuccarello would drop the longer Duchene, Panarin, and Stone were still on the market, and that would benefit Sharks general manager Doug Wilson as he reportedly looks to add a winger.

 Now, Duchene has a new home and Panarin might not even be on the move.
 The Blue Jackets reportedly are happy to hang on to the Russian winger in their playoff push, according to The Athletic's Pierre LeBrun.

-Those notions already seem to be affecting team's asking prices.
+Those notions already seem to be affecting teams' asking prices.
 The Rangers are looking for "high picks or a high pick and a prospect" for Zuccarello, TSN's Darren Dreger reported on Friday.

 The Sharks still have second-round picks in each of the next two drafts, but only 10 total selections in 2020 and 2021.
-Friedman reported on Tuesday that they're telling teams forward prospect Sasha Chmelevski isn't availabe, and defenseman Ryan Merkley is the only former first-rounder in San Jose's system after Josh Norris was included in the Erik Karlsson trade.
+Friedman reported on Tuesday that they're telling teams forward prospect Sasha Chmelevski isn't available, and defenseman Ryan Merkley is the only former first-rounder in San Jose's system after Josh Norris was included in the Erik Karlsson trade.

 In other words, San Jose probably wouldn't be able to win any bidding wars ahead of the deadline, and Duchene's trade makes the prospect of one more likely.

-That's not necessarily a bad thin for the Sharks.
+That's not necessarily a bad thing for the Sharks.
 They will enter Saturday's game against the Blue Jackets no more than three points back of the Flames for first place in the Pacific Division and the conference.

 But, the Sharks' rivals are still trying to improve, and matching any potential moves might've just gotten more difficult.